 A fully qualified domain name is made up of a top-level domain and a subdomain.
 Top level domains (TLDs) are indicated by letters found on the right of the “dot” in every domain name, such as .com, .net, or .info, as well as country codes like .ca or .au.
 Originally, only 6 top-level domains were available, but now many new ones are being added, such as .church or .photo.
 These new top level domain extensions allow for more flexibility in describing what a site is about, and they can be purchased at varying prices through both domain registrars and web hosting services.

-The domain name itself is called a subdomain or mid level domain.
+The domain name are known as subdomains or mid level domains.
 This is the name chosen by its owner, and it appears to the left of the TLD extension.
 In the common placeholder website name, www.example.com, “example” is the sample domain name, and .com is the TLD.
 And the “www?”
 Originally it was a machine designation that stood for World Wide Web.
 Today it’s largely optional, and many domain names omit it altogether.

 URLs and Domain Names